 To continue my business or to join employment?
 This has been my dilemma since mid-2020.
 Thanks to COVID-19.

 I founded Future Leaders Internship Program FLIP and embarked on an entrepreneurship journey in 2014 with the passion of empowering youths in identifying their careers.
 Getting my business started literally from my maternity bed, I am super proud to share that it grew and gained popularity with many top International schools and companies thus allowing me to work with academia and corporate.
-From zero industry partners we built partnership with 80 over companies and 10 over education institutions.
+From zero industry partners, we built partnerships with over 80 companies and over 10 education institutions.
 We developed many interesting programs with top MNC and private companies to introduce career conversations and develop 21st-century work skills in high school children to provide them with early exposure to careers.

 I was enjoying my flexible work hours as a career consultant at one of the primary law colleges and progressively expanding the FLIP brand.
 Within a year of balancing both FLIP and my side hustle one fine day, I was invited by the Ministry of Education (MOE) to deliver FLIP’s Be Career Ready module to one of their high-performing school in Gombak.